-In the hiring process, many candidates apply who have a history of job-hopping.
+In the hiring process, many candidates apply who have a history of being a job-hopper.
 When looking at the resume, many candidates do not stay at previous jobs long.
 Whether it is six months, a year, or two years, the truth is that some individuals are regularly on the move.

 Ultimately, a law firm owner or manager also has to ask themselves what they are looking for in a particular position.
 In other words, do they need somebody long-term for this position?
 Or is this a temporary or part-time position where the candidate does not need to stay long?